If ever there was a sensitive topic to discuss, it would have to be about computers and old* people.

 This is becoming a generational crisis for older people who are finding it increasingly difficult to use a computer or smartphone and who don't have someone in their lives to help them.
 Not everyone has kids they can call, reliable or otherwise.

-Examples of things that we all need to do:
+Examples of life administrative tasks that we all need to so:

 Even today, some of these things can only be performed online.
 As time marches on, more and more of these and other important personal administrative tasks will be accessible only online.
-Options for doing these things by visiting in person, by telephone, or by mail are shrinking and disappearing.
+Options for doing these things by visiting in person, by telephone, or by mail are shrinking fast and disappearing altogether.

 For older people, or anyone for that matter, who cannot use a computer or smartphone are at a serious disadvantage.
 Society today simply does not accommodate these folks as it once did.